nishants/-Docs/zinc/crg-case-study.md

 - prototyping occupied one dedicated resource over the period of 4 weeks.

 # Consulting Challenges
+- technical team lacked a culture of working with consultants
+- developer moral were low, and on first interview a developer confessed of being a "foot sodier" and felt he had no input in decision making
+- technical team was thinking in terms of techs and framework, and there was a lack of problem solving approach.
+- technical team lacked diversity, all devs were males with background of rails developer.
 - technical team had recently decided to migrate to reactjs based techstack.
 - the feature itself being so complex, was a terrible starting point to migration to new tech stack.
 - instead advised them on not using react for a new and critical feature, but begin by re-writting what we had already built